Policy debate: Speed

 Policy debaters' speed of delivery will vary from league to league and tournament to tournament.
-In many tournaments, debaters will speak very quickly - often called spreading - in order to read as much evidence and make as many arguments as possible within the time-constrained speech.
+In more progressive and larger tournaments, debaters will speak very quickly - a practice dubbed "spreading" (short for speed reading) - in order to read as much evidence and make as many arguments as possible within the time-constrained speech.
 Speed reading or spreading is normal at the majority of national circuit policy debate tournaments.

-Some feel that the rapid-fire delivery makes debate harder to understand for the lay person.
+Some, most commonly debaters and coaches not participating on the national debate circuit, feel that the rapid-fire delivery makes debate harder to understand for the layperson.
 Many further claim that the increased speed encourages debaters to make several poor arguments, as opposed to a few high-quality ones.
 A slower style is preferred by those who want debates to be understandable to lay people and those who claim that the pedagogical purpose of the activity is to train rhetorical skills.
 In contrast, rapid delivery is encouraged by those who believe that increased quantity and diversity of arguments makes debates more educational.
-Proponents of the delivery style emphasize that spreading can help increase the quality of debates by enabling more nuanced viewpoints, rather than more general positions.
+Proponents of the delivery style, commonly associated or participating in the national circuit, emphasize that spreading can help increase the quality of debates by enabling more nuanced viewpoints, rather than more general positions.
 Most debaters will vary their rate of delivery depending upon the judge's preferences.

 Flowing

 Debaters have a specialized form of note taking, called flowing, to keep track of the arguments presented during a debate.
 Conventionally, a debater's flow is divided into separate flows for each different macro-argument in the debate round (kritiks, disads, topicalities, case, etc.).
 There are multiple methods of flowing, but the most common style incorporates columns of arguments made in a given speech.
 The first constructive speech is flowed from the top of the sheet down in the first column, and the next constructive speech is flowed in the right column next to the first one.
 Each speech is flowed in separate columns, alternating Affirmative and Negative.
+Rebuttals are flowed the same.

 Certain shorthands for commonly used words are used to keep up with the rapid rate of delivery.
 The abbreviations or stand-in symbols vary.